-HomeGeek Culture StudiesPolitics for the Love of Fandom
+HomePolitics for the Love of Fandom

 Politics for the Love of Fandom

 During a Harry Potter-themed fundraiser for Amnesty International in October 2005, comedian Andrew Slack asked for help forming what he called “Dumbledore’s Army for the real world.”
-Although a throw away remark at the time, Slack’s idea evolved into the Harry Potter Alliance, a registered non-profit that united fans of the Harry Potter series of books and films in support of various social justice causes and movements.
+Although a throw away remark at the time, Slack’s idea evolved into the Harry Potter Alliance, a registered nonprofit that united fans of the Harry Potter series of books and films in support of various social justice causes and movements.

 “Historically situated at a moment when networked and digital media have proliferated,” Hinck writes, “when fan affiliations and communities have grown in importance, and when citizenship practices seem to be in flux, the civic actions of the Harry Potter Alliance and the many similar groups have emerged as a powerful form of citizenship.”

-The advent of the World Wide Web had a direct effect on fans as well.
-When science fiction fandom first grew out of the sci-fi pulps of the 1920s and 30s, for instance, the only way for fans to communicate across great distances was through the U.S. mail.
+Then there’s the World Wide Web.
+When science fiction fandom first grew out of the sci-fi pulps of the 1920s and 1930s, the only way for fans to communicate across great distances was through the U.S. mail.
 Fortunately the letter sections of these pulp magazines not only contained the names of the letter writers but included their addresses, thus enabling fans to connect.
-While this communication method was effective – leading to the birth of science fiction conventions and the campaign to save Star Trek from cancellation in the 1960s – it was also limited in regards to building a genuine community.

 That was not the case with the Internet, and fangroups were one of the first to recognize that fact.
 Public awareness of the World Wide Web coincided with the premier of television shows like The X-Files and Buffy the Vampire Slayer, allowing for a shared experience amongst fans of those series and playing a significant role in their subsequent popularity.

-Ashley Hinck also points out in Politics for the Love of Fandom that in the past, a person’s moral and political outlook was directly tied to the civic organizations that served as the focal point for their social activities.
-Since options for social interaction has increased in recent years, a person’s beliefs today are not always in line with whatever political party or religious organization they belong to but are more “fluid” and thus capable of arising from non-traditional sources.
-As Hinck phrases it, “a fluid society enables noncivic groups and communities, like fan communities, to guide civic action.”
+Ashley Hinck also points out that a person’s moral and political outlook was traditionally tied to the civic and religious organizations that once served as the focal point for their social activities.
+Since options for social interaction has increased in recent years, a person’s beliefs today are not always in line with whatever political party or religion they belong to but are more “fluid” and thus capable of arising from non-traditional sources.

 Although a form of “escapism,” science fiction narratives have always included metaphors related to the real world.
-Franchises like Harry Potter, Star Trek and Supernatural therefore contain ethical queries and social relevance embedded within their plots, and while these narratives can be viewed strictly as entertainment, each can also be used as blueprints for building a better future.
+Franchises like Harry Potter, Star Trek, and Supernatural therefore contain ethical queries and social relevance embedded within their plots, and while these narratives can be viewed strictly as entertainment, each can also be used as blueprints for building a better future.

 But many fandoms have indeed evolved in recent years into social institutions that can impact a person beyond mere escapism, and there is nothing wrong with that as well.
-In Politics for the Love of Fandom, Ashley Hinck shows how that evolution of fandom is a natural progression from the norms of the past to the contemporary world of the present, where social and civic interaction is more fluid, choices are more abundant, and the ability to interact is more immediate.
+In Politics for the Love of Fandom, Ashley Hinck shows how that evolution of fandom is a natural progression from the norms of the past to the world of the present, where social and civic interaction is more fluid, choices are more abundant, and the ability to interact is more immediate.

-That is not to say that the fandoms of Geek Culture will someday replace Democrats and Republicans as political entities – just that they are capable of making a difference in their own unique and effective ways.
+That is not to say that the fandoms of geek culture will someday replace Democrats and Republicans as political entities – just that they are capable of making a difference in their own unique and effective ways.

 Anthony Letizia